anshulahuja98/anshulahuja98.github.io/_posts/2019-07-17-the-beginning.md

 ### About me
 Hey everyone, I am Anshul Ahuja, currently a Pre-final year CSE undergrad at IIT Jodhpur '21.
-I hail from the capital city of New Delhi, India, did my schooling from DPS Dwarka '17 in New Delhi.
+I hail from the capital city of New Delhi, India.
+I did my schooling from DPS Dwarka '17 in New Delhi.
 I formerly interned at Microsoft, Hyderabad during summer '19 as Software Engineer Intern.

 I am a geek of sorts and love experimenting with new and different technologies and I can talk endlessly about the tech/biz world.
 I am really passionate about open source projects, creating them and contributing to them <3.

 My hobbies: Speedcubing, listening to podcasts/music, swimming.